-The Institute requirements state that an examining committee must consist of a minimum of four members, three of whom must be Caltech faculty.
+The Institute requirements state that an examining committee must consist of a minimum of four members, three of whom must be Caltech professorial faculty.
+The chair of the committee must be a Caltech professorial faculty distinct from the student's advisor.
 The candidate and thesis advisor should work collaboratively to select a thesis examining committee if one was not established at the time of the advancement to candidacy.